Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

 We aim to investigate all regimes of nonlinearity and dissipation, namely, qubit, Kerr, Duffing, and linear, as shown in \figsref{fig:concept}~(a-d), respectively.
 To this extent, we design and fabricate two frequency-tunable nonlinear resonators that can operate in these different regimes according to the driving amplitude.
 These are superconducting SQUID arrays~\cite{maslukMicrowave2012a, weisslKerr2015, krupkoKerr2018}, galvanically connected to ground on one side, and capacitively shunted to the ground on the other side, as shown in Figs.~\ref{system}~(a),~(b), and (f).
 A detailed summary of their parameters is reported in \tabref{tab:param_main}.

 The frequency of the resonators can be tuned by a dedicated flux line that uniformly threads the magnetic fields in each SQUID loop (in purple) and an external superconducting coil.
 The two resonators differ in the number of SQUIDs in each array, as highlighted by red and blue false colors, determining the two orders of magnitude difference in their Kerr nonlinearity $\chi$.
+Increasing the number of SQUIDs in an array leads to a decrease in nonlinearity due to the reduced Josephson inductance required to maintain a fixed frequency and the diminished phase fluctuations across each junction~\cite{sivakJosephson2020}.
 Hereafter, the red and blue color schemes will always indicate measurements of the devices in the Kerr/qubit and Duffing/linear regimes, respectively.
 Each resonator is also capacitively coupled to a feedline (in green) in a notch configuration, resulting in an external coupling $\kappa_{\rm ext}$ close to the internal dissipation rate $\kappa_{\rm int}$ (critically coupled regime).
 We define the total dissipation rate as $\kappa = \kappa_{\rm ext} + \kappa_{\rm int}$.

 Each device is thermally and mechanically anchored at the mixing chamber plate of a dilution refrigerator, reaching an average base temperature of $\SI{15}{\milli \kelvin}$.
 The devices are probed by a coherent drive with amplitude $F$ at the sample, injected in the feedline through highly attenuated coaxial lines.
 The drive amplitude is related to the input power $P_{\rm in}$ by $F=\sqrt{P_{\rm in} \kappa_{\rm ext} / \hbar\omega_{\rm d}}$, where $\omega_{\rm d}$ is the drive frequency.
 Although the frequency of the untuned cavity is $\omega_c$, through the paper, the frequency working point of the resonators, $\omega_{\rm wp}$, is set by a static flux generated by direct current through an external superconducting coil.
 The flux operating point is $\Phi_{\rm wp} = 0.45 \Phi_0$ for the $N = 10$ device, while $\Phi_{\rm wp} = 0.32 \Phi_0$ for the $N=32$ one, where $\Phi_0=h/2e$ is the magnetic flux quantum.
 Finally, driving the fluxline at a frequency $\Omega$ periodically modulates the frequency of the resonator, approximately between $\omega_{\rm wp}\pm \zeta$, with $\zeta$ representing the strength of the modulation.
-The single-tone spectroscopy of the resonators at low-driving power as a function of the external magnetic flux is reported in Appendix~\ref{Appendix:Experimental_details}.
+The single-tone spectroscopy of the resonators at low-driving power as a function of the external magnetic flux is reported in the Supplementary Information.